Industrial Chiller Knowledge: Understanding Process Cooling Systems

 CompressorCirculates refrigerant and increases pressure

-Expansion deviceControls refrigerant flow and pressure
+Expansion DeviceControls refrigerant flow and pressure

-EvaporatorAbsorbs heat from the cooling fluid
+EvaporatorAbsorbs heat from cooling fluid

-Control systemMonitors and regulates operating parameters
+Control SystemMonitors and regulates system operation

 Common Types of Industrial Chillers